MichaelBBone/FSIC-During-Episodic-Memory/README.md

 # FSIC-During-Episodic-Memory
-code and data repository for "Feature-Specific Neural Reactivation during Episodic Memory".
+Code and data repository for "Feature-Specific Neural Reactivation during Episodic Memory".

 Download the release for all files.
 Only the release contains the neural activity data due to file size limitations.

 ## Scripts